How to build a serverless app with Gatsby, Netlify and FaunaDB - Part 1

 On successful creation of the key, you will be able to view it and make sure to copy and save it somewhere safe.

-file and add the following line to it(paste the generated server key in the place of, <your secret fauna key>
+Edit the .env file and add the following line to it(paste the generated server key in the place of, <your secret fauna key>).

 FAUNA_SERVER_SECRET=<your secret fauna key>